kjakub/ruby-standard-deviation/README.md

 This is a native extension to Ruby that adds a standard deviation calculation to the Array class.

-Check the CircleCI build to see the currently supported versions of Ruby.
+Check the TravisCI build to see the currently supported versions of Ruby.
 This list will match whatever versions are specified at https://www.ruby-lang.org/en/downloads/.

 It is much more performant than calculating the standard deviation with pure Ruby.
 For a comparison, run the benchmarks with rake.